HPSCTerrSys/eCLM/docs/users_guide/introduction/quick_start.md

 cd static.resources
 ```

-4. Set up the run directory with symlinks and a job script.
+4a.
+Set up the run directory with symlinks.

 ```sh
 cd 1x1_wuestebach